 Sync Photos from iOS Devices to Your Mac with Photo Stream

-You can manually add a photo from Photo Stream to your iPhoto library by dragging it to the iPhoto source list on the left side of the program.
-Meanwhile, you must import a photo that's in Photo Stream to your iPhoto library to edit the image.
+You can add a photo from Photo Stream to your iPhoto library manually by dragging it to the iPhoto Source list on the left side of the program.

-Select the photo (or photos) in the display for that stream and press Delete on your keyboard.
+Select the photo (or photos) in the display for that stream, and press Delete on your keyboard.

 Select the photo, and choose Photos→Delete from My Photo Stream.

 Control-click the photo, and choose Delete from My Photo Stream from the contextual menu that appears.

 Drag the photo to the iPhoto Trash in the Source list.

 You can share Photo Stream images with designated family, friends, or cohorts through the aptly named Shared Photo Streams feature.
 You can remove photos from Shared Photo Streams as well.